cribioinfo/ExScaliburGMD/README.md

 # Communication #

-For pipeline questions, please contact Riyue Bao at <rbao@uchicago.edu>.
+For pipeline questions, please contact Riyue Bao at <rbao at uchicago dot edu>.
-For other general questions, please contact CRI bioinformatics team at <bioinformatics@bsd.uchicago.edu>.
+For other general questions, please contact CRI bioinformatics team at <bioinformatics at bsd dot uchicago dot edu>.

 # Release #